m1nka/blog/_posts/2021-05-11-how-to-configure-pdb-lifecycle-management-and-ords-for-oracle-database.markdown

 ## Installation instructions

-> This tutorial was created using a clean Oracle 19c database running on Oracle Datbase Cloud Service.
+> This tutorial was created using a clean Oracle 19c database running on Oracle Database Cloud Service.
 However these steps should work for any Oracle database (that uses the CDB/multitenant architecture).

 ### Prepare database